Your own SPARCStation 5 workstation, with QEmu and Solaris, PART 1 - Setting up the emulator

 Solaris now presents us with a list of hard drives that it knows.
 But we will choose '16. other', because we want to enter our own parameters.

 The next steps will ask for the disk parameters.
-We will give our disk the following parameters, for all other parameters we accept the defaults:
+We will give our disk the following parameters (thanks Brezular!), for all other parameters we will accept the defaults:

 - Disk type: 16